statespacedev/starid/docs/source/index.rst

 ------------------------------------------------------------------------------------------------------------------

-libstarid cpp - lower-level
+libstarid cpp
 ==================================================================================================================

 fast inner loops for working with star triangles. also useful for working with lots of three dimensional star pointing vectors, though this is probably ok in python as well. in any case, hardware acceleration of vectorized computations, matrix and vector math via eigen, blas, and lapack. when computations become heavy, move them from python into cpp.

-libstarid.cpp
+api.cpp
 ------------------------------------------------------------------------------------------------------------------

+provides the services used by higher-level python code. starid.py is a collection of calls to the api - a collection that happens to be able to make things happen and get things done. there's no reason other collections of call from python couldn't evolve as well.

-.. automodule:: libstariddocs.libstarid
+.. automodule:: libstariddocs.api
     :members:

 sky.cpp